diysmartmatter/ir_NationalA75C219/README.md

 0x00 0x00 0x36 0x36
 </pre>

-Apparently, 4 bytes of data is repeated 4 times for each.
-By changing mode, temp, fan settings, bits of the 4 bytes data should be assigned as follows.
+Apparently, data of 4 bytes, {0xfc, 0x02, 0x00, 0x36} are repeated 4 times for each.
+By changing mode, temp, fan settings, bits of the data of 4 bytes should be assigned as follows.

 <table cellspacing="0" cellpadding="0">
 <tbody>